 KeepKey is compatible with ShapeShift exchange API’s out of the box, and naturally, it’s become a popular choice for ShapeShift users.
 For other users, it’s fairly straightforward to set up the KeepKey for first-time use, but you will need to be using the Google Chrome browser.
 Users are directed to download a Google Chrome client to interface with their device.

-Once you’ve downloaded the client, here’s the steps you’ll take to use your KeepKey:
+Once you’ve downloaded the client, here are the steps you’ll take to use your KeepKey: